nyc-crh/site/content/gallery/zami-a-new-spelling-of-my-name.md

 >
 > My mother knew very well I could follow directions,...
 And she also believed that a large part of the function of school was to make me learn how to do what I was told to do.
 In her private opinion, if this school could not do that, then it was not much of a school and she was going to find a school that could.
 In other words, my mother had made up her mind that school was where I belonged.

-[^1]: Alison Kafer and Eunjung Kim, “Disability and the Edges of Intersectionality,” in *The Cambridge Companion to Literature and Disability,* Clare Barker and Stuart Murray, eds.
-(Cambridge University Press, 2017), pp.123-138.
+[^1]: Alison Kafer and Eunjung Kim, “Disability and the Edges of Intersectionality,” in *The Cambridge Companion to Literature and Disability,* ed.
+Clare Barker and Stuart Murray (Cambridge, UK: Cambridge University Press, 2017), 123-138.
 See also Sami Schalk, *Black Disability Politics* (Durham, NC: Duke University Press, 2022).